 He was Chairman of the Jury in 2009, 2013 and also elected for the period 2015-2018.
 The ICOTY constitution and its rules and regulations have largely been drafted by Bob Rupani.
 The constitution was introduced in 2008 and has been followed ever since.

 Murali is passionate about driving, cars and road safety.
 He’s been writing about the auto industry for the past 19 years, during which time he’s analysed the financial and product health of many automotive and auto component companies.
 For the past ten years, Murali has had a road test column in the Hindu Business Line.
 Currently, he anchors the special pages on tech and auto for the newspaper.
 Murali is proud to be part of the iCOTY jury – the most independent annual award in the country.

-Girish Karkera started his journalism career in 1997 in the Indian Express as a trainee sports correspondent.
-His journey in the world of automotive journalism began just two years later.
-He ended up as one of the earliest employees of Autocar which was setting up shop in India.
-After a six-year stint there, he moved to BBC TopGear India as an Assistant Editor in 2006.
-Having helped set-up the brand, he took over its reigns as Editor in 2009 - a position he maintained till June 2019.
-He is currently working as a Consulting Editor - Automotive for a couple of titles including GQ India.
-Girish has been an ICOTY member since 2010 and was also on the IMOTY jury for a few years.
+Girish Karkera started his journalism career in 1997 as a sports correspondent with the Indian Express.
+His journey in the world of automotive journalism began two years later when he joined the team setting up Autocar India.
+After a six-year stint there, he moved to BBC TopGear India as an Assistant Editor.
+Having helped set-up and tweak the quintessential brand for our audiences, he took over its reigns as Editor in 2009 - a position he held for a decade.
+He is currently the Editor of Times Auto, a weekly supplement of the Times of India newspaper.
+Girish has been an ICOTY member since 2010.
 He was also part of the jury for the World Car of The Year in 2018 and 2019.